 This pairing of fiction with non-fiction reinforces reading skills and develops real-world knowledge and understanding.
 Activities such as vocabulary games and interviews with book authors are also available.
 The curriculum supports Connecticut grade level expectations and preparation for the Connecticut Mastery Test.

 “We always look for new ways to help children learn to love reading,” said Jean Chapin, GML’s Executive Director.
 “BookFlix integrates engaging technology while supporting parents, teachers and other adults in a child’s life in their efforts to encourage active reading.
 We love introducing BookFlix to children who enjoy using computers when they visit the library.”

 Directions for adults provide suggested activities to reinforce what was learned in the video and book.
 The BookFlix topics are categorized according to nine themes: Animals and Nature, Earth and Sky, Family and Community, People and Places, Music and Rhyme, ABC’s and 1, 2, 3’s, Adventure, Imagination, and Celebrations.

-For home access, go to Scholastic BookFlix Online and enter your 14-digit library card number.
+For home access, go to Scholastic BookFlix Online.
 Access to BookFlix is available in the Library to all visitors.
 For more information, contact Gunn Junior Librarian Linda Morse at 860-868-2310.